-All students and parents are encouraged to sign-up with the Department of Public Safety's emergency text message and email notification system.
+All students and parents are encouraged to sign-up with the Oakwood University Police Department's (OUPD) emergency text message and email notification system.
 Forms for enrolling in this program can be obtained from the department's website (www.oakwood.edu) or by coming by the headquarters office.